HiLab-git/PyMIC_examples/seg_ssl/ACDC/README.md

 ## Data
 The [ACDC][ACDC_link] (Automatic Cardiac Diagnosis Challenge) dataset is used in this demo.
 It contains 200 short-axis cardiac cine MR images of 100 patients, and the classes for segmentation are: Right Ventricle (RV), Myocardiym (Myo) and Left Ventricle (LV).
 The images are available in `PyMIC_data/ACDC/preprocess`, where we have normalized the intensity to [0, 1].
-You can download `PyMIC_data` from ....
 The images are split at patient level into 70%, 10% and 20% for training, validation  and testing, respectively (see `config/data` for details).

 In the training set, we have randomly selected 14 images of 7 patients as annotated images and the other 126 images as unannotated images.
 See `random_split_train.py`.